HarshTrivedi/PlanetWars/README.md

 ### Usage:

-You can either run `FinalPlanetMainClient.shy` from `open my shy script` option or you can choose `open an app` and select the `FinalPlanetWarsProject/Game.rb`.
+You can choose `open an app` from the shoes interface and either run `FinalPlanetMainClient.shy` or `FinalPlanetWarsProject/Game.rb`.

 ##### Single Player: